Affairs-and-Order/AnO/README.md

 ### Windows
 1. Get the `.exe` installer from here: `https://www.enterprisedb.com/downloads/postgres-postgresql-downloads`.
 Download version 10.14
 2. Run the installer, remember your set settings.
-3. Set them in the .env file
+3. Set them in the .env file (if you haven't already rename .env.example to .env)
 4. Run the `postgres_create_db.py` file in AnO/affo to create your database instance.

 # No need for the ones below for development (atm)